netdata/learn/docs/cloud/visualize/overview.md

 custom_edit_url: null
 ---

-The Overview is one way to monitoring infrastructure using Netdata Cloud.
+The Overview is one way to monitor infrastructure using Netdata Cloud.
 While the interface might look similar to local dashboards served by an Agent, or even the single-node dashboards in Netdata Cloud, Overview uses **composite charts**.
 These charts display real-time aggregated metrics from all the nodes (or a filtered selection) in a given War Room.

 With Overview's composite charts, you can see your infrastructure from a single pane of glass, discover trends or anomalies, then drill down with filtering or single-node dashboards to see more.